 Maximize ∑(v)f(s,v) = ∑(v)f(v,t)The Minimum s-t Cut Problem is equivalent to the maximum flow problem.
 Given a network G=(V,E) with a positive capacity on every arc and two special nodes s and t, the task is to find a separation of the nodes into two sets S and T with s in S, t in T such that we get a minimal cut:

 Minimize ∑v in S, w in T capacity(v,w)The Minimum s-t Cut Problem is the motivating problem for many of the applications of maximum flow.
 In particular solving minimum s-t cut is an important tool in the field of computer vision, where it is mainly used for energy minimization problems such as image segmentation and stereo image processing.
 For more applications, see the Benchmark section.

 3. The IBFS AlgorithmOur efforts created the Incremental Breadth First Search Algorithm or IBFS.

 IBFS combines ideas from Boykov and Kolmogorov's algorithm (BK) with those from the shortest augmenting path algorithms and the push relabel algorithm.
 It is theoretically justified in the sense that it has a strongly polynomial worst case time bound of O(mn²).
 In addition, we showed that it performs better than BK on most applications we could find.

-"Maximum Flows By Incremental Breadth-First Search A.V.
+"Maximum Flows By Incremental Breadth-First Search" A.V.
 Goldberg, S.Hed, H. Kaplan, R.E.
 Tarjan, and R.F.
-Werneck"which appeared in ALGO ESA 2011 (ESA presentation slides).
-Also see my MSC Thesis on IBFS and the thesis presentation slides.
+Werneckwhich appeared in ALGO ESA 2011 (ESA 2011 presentation slides).

 We offer our code for free download, see the Code Section.
 Also see the Benchmark Section for a mapping of the current publicly available problem instances.